carolinecole25/CI-MS2-primrose_cottage/README.md

 ## UX

 ### Project Goals
+The primary goal for Primrose Cottage is to provide a userfriendly, fresh and innovative website which leaves users knowing all about Primrose Cottage and it's surrounding areas.
+My target audience will be 25-60 year olds who are looking for a place to stay in Cornwall.

 My user goals are:
+* To view Primrose Cottage website

 Primerose Cottage website will meet users needs by:
+*

 ### Developer and Business Goals
+* Create a professional website which is user friendly, innovative and stylish.
+* Use Javascript confidently and incorporate it will within in my website.
+* To add this to my portfolio and be be proud of the work I have created.
+*

 ### User Stories